Social and Community Constellations

 Including the Excluded Conversations

-Families are part of communities, often the two are indivisible.
-In this one day workshop we will extend the family constellations method to add social and community issues.
-It is a timely moment to look at conversations that are currently in the public domain.
-The recent events in Charlottesville USA, the 70 year anniversary of Partition between India and Pakistan and Bexit here in the UK are all raising questions about identity and belonging, past and present.
-In this psycho-social approach will look through a systemic constellations lens to explore history, ancestral lineage and cultural heritage.
-We will ‘map-out’ a range of issues that may include suppressed and taboo subjects, the unspoken and the unknown in order to explore their impact on family identity and community cohesion with special relevance to BAATN communities.
+Using this psycho-social approach, we will look through a systemic constellations lens to explore history, ancestral lineage and cultural heritage.
+We will ‘map-out’ a range of issues that may include suppressed and taboo subjects.
+And we can look at the unspoken and the unknown, in order to explore their impact on family identity and community cohesion, with special relevance to BAATN communities.

 The days will offer participants an opportunity to….